-We use the online platforms Eventbrite and Shopify to manage our ticketed events.
-Generally, Eventbrite is used to handle registrations for free events (such as our Jump Studios summer activities and our short-term courses), while Shopify is used to take payments for our paid-for activities (including our one-day making workshops at KWMC: The Factory).
+We use the online platform Eventbrite to manage our ticketed events.
+Generally, Eventbrite is used to handle registrations for free events (such as our Jump Studios summer activities and our short-term courses).

-If you’re not able to register or pay online, please do give us a call using the details at the bottom of the page and one of our team can chat to you about other registration options.
+If you’re not able to register, please do give us a call using the details at the bottom of the page and one of our team can talk to you about other registration options.

 When you register for a ticketed event we will either ask if you have any access or dietary needs or provide information about who you can contact to let us know.
 We do this so we can make sure we provide an enjoyable and accessible experience for everyone.
 You can read more on our Access page.